JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 - `model`: the name of the charge drift model, which in this case is `ADLChargeDriftModel`
 - `phi110` or `crystal_orientation`: the description of the orientation of the crystal with respect to the global coordinate system.
   When using `phi110`, the `\langle001\rangle` axis is aligned with the global `z` axis and `phi110` describes the angle between the $\langle$110$\rangle$ axis and the `x` axis in radians (counterclockwise, looking from the top).
 If the $\langle$001$\rangle$ axis is not aligned with the `z` axis, a rotation matrix to transform the global coordinate system to the crystal axes system can be given.
 - `material` (optional): the semiconductor material.
-If no material is given, the `material` of the bulk is taken by default.
+If no material is given, the `material` of the semiconductor is taken by default.
 - `drift`: the parameters needed to describe the longitudinal drift velocity along the $\langle$100$\rangle$ and $\langle$111$\rangle$ axes, see above.

 The values from the default configuration file correspond to germanium at 78 K. Calculations of the drift field at other temperatures are also supported by the `ADLChargeDriftModel`.
 While experimental observations suggest that the charge mobilities of electrons and holes in the crystal are temperature dependent, the dependency law has not yet been established.
 Several models have been proposed to reproduce the experimental behavior, and some examples of them can be found in the directory `<package_directory>/src/ChargeDriftModels/ADL/`.
 The examples include a linear model, a Boltzmann model and a power-law model.
 To use these models in the calculation of the drift fields, the corresponding configuration file, the temperature and the precision must be given to the function.
 As an example, in order to use the Boltzmann model at a temperature of 100 K: